|

 drawn into the inlet tract by the partial vacuum created on the induction

-stroke, ‘shears’ the fuel spray and breaks it up into smaller droplets.
-As you would anticipate in an engine of this
+stroke, ‘shears’ the fuel spray and breaks it up into smaller

 sophistication, the closed-loop fuel injection is sequential.
 Fully mapped,